Turkish Kurd seeking refugee status in Japan losing hope amid what critics call a flawed system | The Japan Times

-Addressing bystanders through a megaphone was Eyyup Kurt, a 30-year-old Turkey-based Kurdish journalist who fled to Japan in 2015 fearing persecution over his reports on corruption scandals involving family members of Turkish President Recep Tayyip Erdogan.
+Addressing bystanders through a megaphone was Eyyup Kurt, a 30-year-old Kurdish journalist who fled from Turkey to Japan in 2015 fearing persecution over his reports on corruption scandals involving family members of Turkish President Recep Tayyip Erdogan.

 “I could have been arrested at any moment, so I fled to Japan because this country allows entry to Turkish passport-holders without visas,” Kurt said.
 To go to Canada, his first choice, he would have needed a visa.